Real-World Humanoid Locomotion with Reinforcement Learning: Materials and Methods

-We begin by evaluating our approach in high fidelity AR-Sim simulator developed by Agility robotics.
+The sim-to-real transfer pipeline is shown in Figure~\ref{fig:framework}.
+We begin by evaluating our approach in the high fidelity Agility simulator developed by Agility robotics.
 This enables us to evaluate unsafe controllers and control for factors of variations.
-Unlike the Isaac Gym simulator that was used for training, AR-Sim accurately simulates the dynamics and physical properties of the Digit robot.
+Unlike the Isaac Gym simulator that was used for training, Agility simulator accurately simulates the dynamics and physical properties of the Digit robot, including the closed kinematic chain structure that is not supported by Isaac Gym.
+In addition, Agility simulator simulates sensor noises characterized for the real Digit robot.
+Note that the policy evaluation in Agility simulator does not make any change to the neural network parameters.
+This step only serves to filter out unsafe policies.

-We compare our proposed method with three neural network-based baselines: 1) a Multi-Layer Perceptron (MLP), 2) a Convolutional Neural Network (CNN), and 3) a Long Short-Term Memory (LSTM).
-In addition, we compare it to 4) a proprietary controller developed by Agility Robotics (Agility).
-We select the MLP, CNN, and LSTM neural network baselines as they are commonly used for learning-based robot locomotion.
-On the other hand, we use the proprietary Agility controller as a baseline to demonstrate the state-of-the-art performance of model-based control for the Digit robot.
-To ensure a fair comparison, we disabled the perception module of the Agility controller in AR-Sim during the evaluation, as both the neural network-based baselines and our proposed method operate in a blind manner.